-This track is studio intensive, with two-thirds of the total credit hours in graphic design courses and one-third of the total credit hours in General Education courses.
+This track is studio intensive, with two-thirds of the total credit hours in studio art and graphic design courses, and one-third of the total credit hours in general education courses.
 The program will prepare students for transfer to a four-year institution to pursue a bachelor of fine arts degree.

-All students should meet with their adviser to plan their program of study and transfer and career goals.
-For more information on the School of Art + Design, see page 69.
+All students should meet with their adviser to plan their program of study as well as their transfer and career goals.
+For more information on the School of Art + Design, see page 70.